 I will include an occasional Spanish lesson in this blog.
 I also discuss my wonderful, sometimes humorous, adventures in teaching College Spanish.
 Yes, teaching college Spanish is always exciting and fun.
 If you have a question about Spanish grammar, send me an e-mail with your question, problem, etc. I would like to help Spanish students in any way possible.
 I love teaching Spanish and I always have fun during class.
 I have also had some funny incidents occur during class about which I blog.
 I hope you enjoy your Spanish class, too. ¡Buena suerte!

 Sometimes life’s setbacks require a little common sense!
 Unfortunately, Life doesn’t come with guarantees and the owner’s manual contains many errors.
 I will discuss some Aha! and DUH!! moments that I’ve encountered in my daily life.
 I have had my share of both!
 But hopefully, I have become a little wiser because of these moments.
 You must remember to live and enjoy life!
 Don’t let life get in the way of living.
-The reason I use the symbol of yin and yang is because I’ve been greatly influence by Chinese philosophy ever since I saw the TV show Kung Fu as a teenager.
-I can honestly say that this program truly changed my life.
+The reason I use the symbol of yin and yang is because I’ve been greatly influenced by Chinese philosophy ever since I saw the TV show Kung Fu as a teenager.
+I can honestly say that this program profoundly changed my life.

 This category discusses current and relevant issues dealing with Mexican culture and how it affects culture and politics in the U.S. If you read the blog, you will discover why I call it Mexicans and not something else.
 “Mexicans” is the most precise word I could find because it’s at once all-encompassing and simultaneously vague when describing people of that ancestry regardless of their geographical location or political affiliation.
-I was conceived in Mexico, but I was born and raised in the U.S. of A. Ever the eternal optimist, I believe that I embody the best of both worlds.
+I was conceived in Mexico, but I was born and raised in the U.S. of A. Ever the eternal optimist, I embody the best of both worlds.
 I have lived in Chicago most of my life.
 However, it’s like I never stopped being Mexican.
 You can take a Mexican out of Mexico, but you can’t take Mexico out of a Mexican.
 This describes most Mexicans living in the United States.
-We try to stay well grounded in both worlds.
+We try to stay well-grounded in both worlds.
 I almost used the Monarch butterfly as the logo for the Mexicans category since it travels freely between both Mexico and the U.S., as do many Mexicans.
-The red pepper is definitely representative of Mexicans.
+The red pepper is representative of Mexicans.

 David Diego Rodríguez, Ph.D.